Suntukan sa Ace Hardware

 Suntukan sa Ace Hardware (lit.
-'Fistfight at Ace Hardware') was a Facebook event that took place on April 15, 2016, at an Ace Hardware branch at SM City Lucena in Lucena, Quezon, supposedly for a free-for-all fistfighting match.
-Thousands of Filipino netizens responded "going" on the event's page, which attracted attention from local news sources and made the event into an Internet meme.
+'Fistfight at Ace Hardware') was a Facebook joke event scheduled for April 15, 2016, at a real Ace Hardware branch at SM City Lucena in Lucena, Quezon, supposedly for a free-for-all fistfighting brawl.
+As the Internet meme went viral, thousands of Filipino netizens responded that they were "going" on the event's page before the date, which attracted attention from local news sources.
+On the day of the supposed fight, the real Ace Hardware location held a mock fight promotional event in acknowledgement, after initial corporate discomfort and disavowal.

 Background

-The event was created as a shitpost by the Facebook page "Bulbulito Balagbag: tuberong kulay green", whose name is a crude Tagalog reference to pubic hair, some time in March 2016.
+The event was created as a shitpost by the Facebook user "Bulbulito Balagbag: tuberong kulay green", whose screen name is a crude Tagalog reference to pubic hair (bulbul) along with calling themselves a green-colored plumber, some time in March 2016.
 More than 54,000 Facebook users said that they would go to the event, while around 36,000 expressed interest.
+The event page was filled with users making humorous posts with comments, polls and images, spinning further memes from the joke where various fictional characters as well as local celebrities like actor Baron Geisler (then in the public eye for public altercations) were portrayed as being involved with the event.
+Copycat pages with similar joke events, like Group Study sa Sogo Hotel (implying a mass group sex orgy in the named motel, playing into the stereotype of motels as venues for sex), also appeared.

 Response

 Ace Hardware

-On March 31, Ace Hardware Corporation denied any involvement in the event.
-Netizens mockingly expressed their "disappointment" over the advisory, saying that they cancelled prior commitments, such as weddings and even a childbirth, to attend the event.
+On March 31, 2016, Ace Hardware Corporation denied any involvement in the purported event.
+Netizens ironically expressed their "disappointment" over the advisory, saying that they cancelled prior commitments, such as weddings and even a childbirth, to attend the event.

-On April 4 and 11, 2016, Ace Hardware, in an act that reversed their earlier condemnation, posted a countdown and released a poster for the fictitious event on their official Facebook page.
-On April 15, the day of the scheduled brawl, Ace Hardware prepared a small mock boxing ring where customers could take photos.
+On April 4 and 11, Ace Hardware, in an act that reversed their earlier condemnation, posted a countdown and released a poster for the fictitious event on their official Facebook page.
+On April 15, the day of the scheduled brawl, Ace Hardware prepared a small mock boxing ring where customers could pose and take photos.
 The date also coincidentally fell within a 3-day mallwide sale at SM City Lucena.